How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Experiments

-Next we test AMA on the Gym MiniGrid environment \cite{gym_minigrid}, which allows for resource-limited deep reinforcement learning.
+Next we test AMAs on the Gym MiniGrid environment \cite{gym_minigrid}, which allows for resource limited deep reinforcement learning.
 The agent receives tensor observations describing its receptive field at each timestep.
 The channels of the observations represent semantic features (e.g. blue door, grey wall, empty, etc.) of each grid tile.
 The action space is discrete (containing actions: turn left, turn right, move forward, pick up, drop, toggle objects and done) allowing the agent to move around the environment as wells well as open and close doors.
-We used singleton environments but with different seeds for each run---resulting in different room configurations---to generate the standard error regions for Figure \ref{fig:minigrid}.
-We measure exploration by counting the number of unique states visited throughout training.
-An action-dependent noisy TV was added, inspired by other minigrid experiments with noisy TVs \cite{Raileanu2020RIDE:}, by setting approximately half of the state observation to uniformly sampled integers within the range of possible minigrid values.
+We used singleton environments but with different seeds for each run---resulting in different environment configurations for each seed.
+We measure exploration by counting the number of unique states visited throughout training by the zeroth actor in a distributed RL agent.
+An action-dependent noisy TV was added, inspired by other minigrid experiments with noisy TVs from \citep{Raileanu2020RIDE:}, by setting approximately half of the state observation to uniformly sampled integers within the range of possible minigrid values.
 When the agent selects the `done' action the noisy TV is activated in the next observation.
 This is the only effect of the `done' action.

-We perform policy optimisation with a synchronous advantage actor critic (A2C) implementation recommended by the gym minigrid README \cite{mnih2016asynchronous, rl_starter_files}.
+We perform policy optimisation with a synchronous advantage actor critic (A2C) implementation recommended by the gym minigrid README \citep{mnih2016asynchronous, rl_starter_files}.
 For the minigrid experiments we train on intrinsic and extrinsic rewards with their relative weighting being equal.
-The actor critic weights were optimised with RMSProp \cite{tieleman2014rmsprop} at a learning rate of 0.001, while the intrinsic reward module was optimised with the Adam optimizer at a learning rate of 0.001 for the AMA agent and 0.0001 for the MSE agent \cite{kingma2014adam}.
-Hyperparameters were optimised for overall performance with and without the noisy TV, see appendix for details.
-The forward prediction module works in the observation space as opposed to a learned feature space as is implemented in other curiosity driven methods \cite{pathak2017curiosity, burda2018exploration, Raileanu2020RIDE:}.
-Pixel based curiosity was chosen due to its simplicity.
-The forward prediction model is a double headed CNN, which is inspired by previous intrinsic motivation works on minigrid \cite{Raileanu2020RIDE:}.
-The uncertainty budget $\lambda$ of the AMA network was set to 0.1, the uncertainty weighting $\eta$ was set to 1 and intrinsic rewards were clipped below zero.
+The actor critic weights were optimised with RMSProp \citep{tieleman2014rmsprop} at a learning rate of 0.001, while the intrinsic reward module was optimised with the Adam \citep{kingma2014adam} optimizer at a learning rate of 0.001 for the AMA agent and 0.0001 for the MSE agent.
+All methods used the same A2C base implementation \citep{rl_starter_files} with the same default hyperparameters.
+Intrinsic reward specific hyperparameters were optimised for each baseline individually with and without the noisy TV, see Appendix \ref{minigrid_hyperparams} for details.